Cajun Shrimp Pasta

 Let’s talk about how we make it, shall we?

-Making Cajun Shrimp Pasta with Red Sauce – the Recipe Method
+How to Make Cajun Shrimp Pasta – the Recipe Method

 Mine is nice and thick here.
 You can easily add in more tomato sauce if you’re looking for a thinner, saucier version.
 I like mine nice and chunky.

-While the sauce is simmering, bring a pot of salted water to a boil and cook your noodles to the packaging instructions, about 10 minutes or so to al dente.
+Prepare the Pasta.
+While the sauce is simmering, bring a pot of salted water to a boil and cook the pasta to the packaging instructions, about 10 minutes or so to al dente.
 However you like it!

 Tuck the shrimp into the simmering pasta sauce and let them cook through, about 5 minutes.

-Serve it all up into bowls and top with Parmesan cheese, fresh chopped parsley, sliced peppers, and sliced cherry tomatoes.
+Serve the Pasta.
+Serve it all up into bowls and top with a 1/2 cup of Parmesan cheese (if desired), fresh chopped parsley, sliced peppers, and sliced cherry tomatoes.

 Oh baby!
 This is SO GOOD!